kinaseb/Specify/README.md

 # Specify: A dimensioning script for Adobe Illustrator

-Adobe Illustrator script to specify the dimensions of single or multiple objects, or to specify the dimensions between two objects.
+Adobe Illustrator script and extension to specify the dimensions of single or multiple objects, or to specify the dimensions between two objects.

 ![specify-example](img/specify-example.jpg)